“Dry Drunk”: Signs, Risks, and Getting Help

-Giving up alcohol is the first step in living a sober lifestyle.
-But for many people, the work doesn’t stop there.
-Not drinking anymore might not be the solution to all of their problems.
-Many people still suffer from the emotional and psychological issues that caused their drinking in the first place.
+For many people who struggle with alcohol use, the work doesn’t stop when they stop drinking and drinking anymore might not be the solution to all their problems.
+Many people still struggle with the emotional and psychological issues that contributed to their drinking in the first place.

-When this happens, it’s sometimes referred to as “dry drunk syndrome.”
-While the terminology for the condition might sound a bit stigmatizing—words like “drunk” are outdated and harmful for people recovering from an alcohol use disorder—it’s still important for you to know the signs and symptoms of dry drunk syndrome so that you can help a loved one who’s struggling with their sobriety.1
+When this happens, a person may be experiencing what is sometimes referred to as the colloquial term “dry drunk syndrome.”
+This terminology can be stigmatizing—words like “drunk” are antiquated and harmful for people recovering from an alcohol use disorder—however, it can be helpful to know the signs and symptoms of dry drunk syndrome so you can help a loved one who’s struggling with their sobriety.1

 What Is “Dry Drunk”?

-The term “dry drunk” is used to describe someone recovering from an alcohol addiction who isn’t using alcohol but is still stuck in the mindset of using alcohol.
+“Dry drunk” is a colloquial term that is sometimes used to describe someone who is sober but is still struggling with the emotional and psychological issues that contributed to their drinking.
 In other words, though they are physically sober, their mental and emotional state may still be that of someone who does drink.2

-Experiencing the symptoms of dry drunk syndrome is not uncommon.
-In fact, as many as 75% of those recovering from alcohol misuse may experience protracted withdrawal—a range of symptoms that can persist for weeks or months after abstaining from alcohol—at some point in their recovery.3
+Experiencing dry drunk symptoms is not uncommon.
+In fact, as many as 75% of those recovering from alcohol misuse or addiction may experience protracted alcohol withdrawal—a range of symptoms that can persist for weeks or months after abstaining from alcohol—at some point in their recovery.3

 Dry Drunk Signs and Symptoms

-Everyone is different, so the symptoms of dry drunk syndrome can sometimes be hard to recognize.
-That said, potential symptoms of a “dry drunk” may include:4
+Everyone is different, so the symptoms of dry drunk syndrome can sometimes be hard to recognize but can include a variety of changes to mood and behavior.
+That said, potential symptoms of a “dry drunk” may include:6

-You may notice that many of these symptoms are similar to those of functioning alcoholics.
+You may notice that many of these symptoms are similar to those of “functioning alcoholics,” another colloquial term sometimes used to describe a person who is dependent upon alcohol but can still function in everyday society.
 If you’re used to your loved one behaving this way, you might not even realize that “dry drunk” behavior isn’t normal after a person stops drinking.